 The first step in treating food poisoning is prevention.
 This includes not eating wild or unknown mushrooms, not giving honey to infants, and not drinking untreated or non-potable water.

 Preventing food poisoning also includes throwing out expired food or perishable food that has been sitting at room temperature for two hours or longer.
-It is also ...more treatments »
+It is also important to never eat raw or undercooked ...more treatments »